Close up of brown amber colored flea

 In the realm of flea control, neem oil is considered a natural alternative to chemical pesticides.
 It is known for its ability to repel and disrupt the life cycle of various insects, including fleas.
 Its appeal lies in its effectiveness against pests while being less harmful to the environment, pets, and humans compared to many chemical alternatives.
 However, the key question remains: How does neem oil work against fleas?

-• NEEM OIL CONCENTRATE: Neem Oil’s unique underlying property is rich in essential fatty acids and Vitamin E. It is the perfect nourishment for your skin, hair, and nail.
-Neem oil can be used for dog fur.
+• NEEM OIL FOR HAIR GROWTH: Neem oil’s has a unique underlying property is rich in essential fatty acids and Vitamin E; it is the perfect nourishment for your skin, hair, and nail; organic neem oil can be added to your dog shampoo for fur oil treatment and benefit your pet’s coat and skin

-• OUR PROMISE: Let us know if things don’t work out so we can make it right.
+• OUR PROMISE: Let us know if things don’t work out so we can make it right

 How Neem Oil Works Against Fleas